philanderson888/course-notes/random/a 1 daily.md

 up first alarm

+any failure - 5 to mum james and john ... that should fix it !!!
+15 pounds per infringement !!!

 getting up ..
 020 up 4 streak 1 2 3 ... fibonnacci up 4 fail cumulative over last 14 days

 hard seat ...
 020 hard seat 1 2 3 ... fibonacci hard seat fail from 4am to 7pm or gym time ... cumulative over last 14 days ...
 4am to 7pm pay 10 if not stand up or on high chair that’s it